 — Hannah Arendt, The Origins of Totalitarianism

 The mental state of the masses over the past two years and more has been a cause of bemusement to many of us who have stood outside the New Normal bubble, looking in.
-It seems impossible that they can’t see, or feel, what is happening, where this is all going.
-In many ways the population seems already in a totalitarian condition: a whole society in deep denial.
-Most would dismiss the ‘Great Reset’, if they’ve heard of it, as a ‘conspiracy theory’.
+It seems impossible that they can’t see, or feel, what is happening, where this is all heading.
+In many ways the population seems to be, already, in a proto-totalitarian condition: a whole society in deep denial.
+Most would dismiss the ‘Great Reset’, if they’ve even heard of it, as a ‘conspiracy theory’.
 They probably think we crazed conspiracy theorists have dreamt up Klaus Schwab from our own fevered imaginations.
 Looking at the man, I even wonder myself.

 “Their faith in human omnipotence, their conviction that everything can be done through organization, carries them into experiments which human imagination may have outlined but human activity certainly never realized.
 Their hideous discoveries in the realm of the possible are inspired by an ideological scientificality which has proved to be less controlled by reason and less willing to recognise factuality than the wildest fantasies of prescientific and prephilosophical speculation.
 They establish the secret society which now no longer operates in broad daylight, the society of the secret police or the political soldier or the ideologically trained fighter, in order to be able to carry out the obscene experimental inquiry into what is possible.”
 (Arendt, The Origins of Totalitarianism)